See what questions

 The goal of treatment for chronic bronchitis is to control symptoms to a degree that allows people with the disease to breathe easier and live as normally and actively as possible for as long as possible.

 The key treatment and prevention for chronic bronchitis is to quit smoking.
-It is also important to eliminate or minimize exposure to potential lung irritants that can lead to or worsen ...Chronic bronchitis Treatments
+It is also important to eliminate or minimize exposure to potential lung irritants ...Chronic bronchitis Treatments

 Some of the possible treatments listed in sources for treatment of Chronic bronchitis may include: